instancezero/wp-oembed/readme.md

 Unfortunately, this approach doesn't help that much when it comes to a bottleneck of too many database connections.
-`wp-oembed` is a much less sophisticated file cache that doesn't need a database connection.
+`wp-oembed` is a basic file cache that doesn't need a database connection.
 Unlike WP REST Cache, it's deliberately designed to be quick and unsophisticated.

 Through a simple rewrite rule in `.htaccess`, embed requests are directed to `oembed.php`.